 Yes.
 Recall that you are only guilty of hit and run if you:

-This means you can always try to get out of criminal charges by showing that no property was damaged in an accident.
+This means you can always try to escape criminal charges by showing that no property was damaged in an accident.

 Example: John is driving through a suburban neighborhood in the middle of winter.
 He slips on a patch of ice and just barely grazes a home’s mailbox.
 He inspects the accident and doesn’t see any damage to either his car or the mailbox.
 John drives away.

-Here, John is not guilty of hit and run.
-While he was in a slight accident, there was no property damage involved.
+Here, John is not guilty of hit-and-run.
+While he was in a slight accident, there was no property damage.

 It can be, yes.
-A hit and run lawyer or criminal defense attorney can often help you contest a charge by showing that you did not know that you were in a hit and run accident.
+A hit-and-run lawyer or criminal defense attorney can often help you contest a charge by showing that you did not know you were in a hit-and-run accident.

 In the above example, though, note that Kim could face reckless driving charges.